matthew-lim-matthew-lim/Productivity-Monitor/README.md

 # About this project

+This project aims to allow users to have an intelligent insight into their device usage habits, helping them break bad habits and being more productive with their time.

 Mid 2024, I realised that LLMs are an incredibly flexible and lightweight means of interpreting and interacting with the real world.
 I began this project to make a lightweight chrome extension that delineated the user's true productivity.
 I saw a need for this because other time trackers could not discern between distracting and educational content that was hosted on similar sites and domains.
 For example, YouTube can host both educational coding videos and also funny cat videos (which although fun, isn't very productive).
 The same is true for other sites like Medium, Reddit, and even news articles.

 The basic version had a UI that depicts how the user spends their time throughout the day, both in a pie-chart and in a timeline view.
 It would query the GPT api to determine if a particular site was a distraction or not, doing so in a way that preserved user privacy.